dmichalowski/mvs_welding_automation/README.md

 # mvs_welding_automation
-Creation of a fully autonomous system enabling robot positioning in order to perform spot welds on metal sheets, using image analysis to obtain information about the welded object and the location of markers.
-Project carried out as part of the diploma thesis.
+Development of a fully autonomous system enabling robot positioning in order to perform spot welds on metal sheets, using image analysis to obtain information about the welded object and the location of markers.
+Project carried out as part of the engineer's thesis.
 - design and construction of camera and control system mount,
 - image acquisition, processing and analysis using machine learning methods,
 - generating a robot motion path,